 If your power transformer has a 6.3v center tap, instead of grounding it to the chassis you can elevate the heater circuit ground reference voltage by connecting the 6.3v center tap to the tube side of the power tube cathode resistor.
-This elevates the heater ground reference by the voltage on the cathode which is around 17 volts.
-The elevated heater ground reduces the voltage difference between the heater filaments and the tube cathodes which should reduce 60Hz heater hum.
+This elevates the heater ground reference by the voltage on the cathode which is around 17 volts in the 5E3.
+The elevated heater ground reduces the voltage difference between the heater filaments and the tube cathodes which helps minimize 60Hz heater hum.

-Power transformer 6.3v center tap is connected to hot side of power tube cathode resistor.
+Power transformer 6.3v center tap (shown in magenta) is connected to the hot side of the power tube cathode resistor.

 This simple circuit powers an LED from the 6.3v heater wires.